-1. General
+1. GeneralIntroduction and General Principles

 - i.
-The principles set out in this code apply equally to gifts and hospitality given to relatives of Members and Officer. - ii.
-This code is being has been issued in order to enable Members and Officers to decide on the circumstances and the manner in which gifts and hospitality may be accepted.
+The principles set out in this code of practice apply to everyone working for the Council or on the Council's behalf including agency workers, secondees, interns, consultants and contractors, as well as Members.
+The code of practice applies equally to gifts and hospitality given to relatives of Members and Officers. - i.-The aim of the code is to guard against the risk of allegations of impropriety by Members and Officers, however contracted, by providing advice on a number of key issues relating to - This code has been issued in order to enable Members and Officers to decide on the circumstances and the manner in which gifts and hospitality may be accepted and authorised.
 This code will be taken into consideration should a question arise as to whether any gift or hospitality was properly accepted.
-If Members and Officers are in any doubt as to whether they might accept a gift or hospitality they should decline it.
-This code is intended to supplement the advice given in the National Code of Local Government Conduct and to replace and advice of guidance previously issued by the Council. - iii.
-Failure by Officers to comply with this code may be subject to the Authority's disciplinary procedures.
+If Members and Officers are in any doubt as to whether they might accept a gift or hospitality they should decline it. - iii.iv.
+Members and Officers should exercise the utmost care in accepting hospitality or gifts where there could be a real or perceived conflict with their official duties.
+Members and Officers must not accept gifts or hospitality which might, or might reasonably appear to compromise their personal judgement or integrity or place them under an improper obligation.
+Consideration should always be given to the perspective of the public, so would a member of the public perceive that the gift or hospitality might influence how the Council acts.
+Members and Officers must never canvass or seek gifts and hospitality. - iv.-Failure by Officers to comply with this code may be subject to the Authority's disciplinary procedures and in some instances could amount to an offence.-